<

 entreaties, Blair sends along to Washington letters from the colonel's

-older son, Charles (he and Matthew, Jr. were thirty-five and
+older son, Charles (Charles and Matthew, Jr. were thirty-five and

 twenty-nine at this time).